Pengen Meaning In Indonesian

 The conversation in that scene with English translations is as follows.

-Alan: Bang, ada film drama bang.
+Alan: Bang, ada film drama, bang.
 Ini cinta-cintaan, bang.
 Ah, cape juga ya.
 Kenapa dari tadi ngga ada yang mau mampir nih.
 Ah, ngoceh terus jadi haus aku.
 Kubeli minum dulu lah.
 (We have drama movies, sir.
 These are romance movies, sir.
 Ah, I'm so tired.
 Why is no one stopping by?
 Ah, because I've talked a lot, I feel so thirsty.
 I'm gonna get a drink.)

 Alan, the name of the man in that clip, is a DVD piracy seller.
 He sells it on the street.
-He has tried to sell his stuff, but nobody came to his cart, and because he has been using his voice a lot, announcing his presence in the street, he became tired and thirsty.
+He tried to sell his stuff, but nobody came to his cart, and because he had been using his voice a lot, announcing his presence in the street, he became tired and thirsty.

 That's why he said this,